Files and exceptions

 content = f.read()

-with is Python's context manager syntax.
-It calls setup and teardown code for you; in this case, opening and reliably closing the file.
-You do not need to know how it works internally.
-Just use it with open().
+# f is closed here, guaranteedwith is Python's context manager syntax: it runs setup and teardown code for you, here opening the file and reliably closing it.
+You do not need to know how it works internally to use it with open().

 Three methods for reading. .read() loads the entire file as one string. .readline() reads one line.
 Iterating directly over the file object reads line by line, which is the most efficient approach for large files since it does not load everything into memory at once.